rmacd/aws-s3-manager-api/README.md

 ### Note

-When `NODE_ENV` is not set to 'prd', the API proxies requests that don't match through to the React backend.
+When `NODE_ENV` is set to 'dev', the API proxies requests that don't match through to the React backend, which by default listens on port 3000.